 1st Day of Summer Season in Northern Hemisphere

-The first day of summer 2020 is on 20th June 2020, Saturday and it ends on 22nd September 2020.
+The first day of summer 2021 is on 20th June 2021 EDT and 21st June 2021 UTC.
 Find all the dates and timings of beginning of summer season as per different time zones in the Northern Hemisphere.
 This post elaborates dates, timings and customs of first day of summer 2021 in different parts of world.
 As per UTC timings, summer’s first day starts at 11.43 PM on 20th of June 2021, Sunday in the USA and Canda.
 In UK and India, it falls on 21st June 2021, Monday.
 However you can refer to timings of other zones further in this post along with more details on summer in Northern Hemisphere and Southern Hemisphere.
 The summer days are the longest days of the year and marks a great time for people to enjoy outings at cooler regions and beaches.

 Click here for full moon June 2023 information